Milestone 5: Route guards

 The

-can also be preserved using a RouterLink
+query params and fragment can also be preserved using a RouterLink with the queryParamsHandling and preserveFragment bindings respectively.

 Comments